tetrapod00/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 Setting the main scene
 ----------------------

-To run our test scene, we used the Run Current Scene button.
-Another button next to it allows you to set and run the project's main scene.
-You can press :kbd:`F5` (:kbd:`Cmd + B` on macOS) to do so.
+To run our test scene, we used the :btn:`Run Current Scene` button.
+Next to it, the :btn:`Run Project` button allows you to set and run the project's main scene.
+To do so, you can press :kbd:`F5` (:kbd:`Cmd + B` on macOS).

 .. image:: img/nodes_and_scenes_12_play_button.webp